Cuisine of Michigan: Upper Peninsula

 The Upper Peninsula has a distinctive local cuisine.
 The pasty (/ˈpæsti:/ PASS-tee), a kind of meat turnover originally brought to the region by Cornish miners, is arguably the most famous food of the Upper Peninsula.
 Pasty restaurants and shops line highways across the peninsula.
 Varieties include chicken, venison, pork, hamburger, and pizza, all of which many restaurants serve.
 Many U.P. restaurants also serve potato sausage and cudighi, a spicy Italian meat.

 Finnish immigrants in the western and central Upper Peninsula contributed nisu, a cardamom-flavored sweet bread; limppu, an Eastern Finnish rye bread; pannukakku, a variant on the pancake with a custard flavor; viili (sometimes spelled "fellia"), a stretchy, fermented Finnish milk; and korppu, hard slices of toasted cinnamon bread, traditionally dipped in coffee.
 Some Finnish foods such as juusto (squeaky cheese, essentially a cheese curd, like Leipäjuusto) and saunamakkara (a ring-bologna sausage) have become so ubiquitous in Upper Peninsula cuisine that they are now commonly found in most grocery stores and supermarkets.

 Maple syrup is a highly prized local delicacy.
 Fresh Great Lakes fish, such as the lake trout, whitefish, and (in the spring) smelt are widely eaten.
 Interestingly, there is minimal concern about contamination of fish from Lake Superior waters.
 Smoked fish is also popular.
 Thimbleberry jam and chokecherry jelly are a treat.

 Trenary Toast is another food with roots in the Upper Peninsula.
 The snack product hails from Trenary, a small town in Alger County, and consisted of toast coated in a blend of cinnamon and sugar.

-Additionally, the peninsula, especially Marquette and Copper Country, are known for their brewery industries.
+Additionally, communities on the peninsula, especially Marquette and Copper Country, are known for their brewery industries.